Marceillo/eco-shave/TESTING.md

 Status | **Profile Page - User Logged In**
 |:-------:|:--------|
 | &check; | The default profile info is seen on the profile page (Field not provided).
+| &check; | The Order history is displayed and there are the edit and wishlist buttons.
 | &check; | The profile success message or error is displayed when the user submits the profile form.
-| &check; | A new user has CRUD on there profile and posts, like and crud on comment after registering.

 ### Responsiveness Test
 The responsive design tests were carried out manually with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Multi Device Mockup Generator](https://techsini.com/multi-mockup/).